Satisfactory Academic Progress (SAP)

 1.7 Appeal Process

 Students who are placed on financial aid suspension may appeal their SAP Suspense status if they feel extenuating circumstances (illness, death in the family, accidents, etc.) prevented them from meeting SAP standards.
-To appeal, students must log into their student self service to access the link for appeal via their to do list item.
+To appeal, students must log into their to access the link for appeal via their to do list item.

 Students who were determined to have exceeded Maximum Time Frame (MTF) may request their coursework be evaluated based on classes needed for their current credential